Avaiga/taipy-getting-started/steps/explain_md/step_8_write_data.md

 # How to write data and change your default parameters?

 Now that the Gui has been created to handle a scenario, it would be interesting to change the initial variables to see their impact on the predictions.
 These are the input variables that wasn't change so far: the *number of predictions*, the *max capacity* and the *day*.
 How can we interact with them in real time?
-It can easily be done with the 'write' function of data nodes.
+It can easily be done with the 'write' function of Data Nodes.

 First of all, to add variables to a visual element, they have to be initialized.
 ```python